tobac-project/tobac-roadmap/tobac-roadmap-main.md

 ## Structure of `tobac`

 **Modular Framework**
-The modular framework of tobac was designed by Max Heikenfeld as part of the original release of tobac (https://doi.org/10.5194/gmd-12-4551-2019).
+The modular framework of tobac was designed by Max Heikenfeld as part of the original release of tobac (Heikenfeld et al., 2019; https://doi.org/10.5194/gmd-12-4551-2019).
 The elements of tobac are laid out as the following:

 * data input and output